EKomateas/Balckets/README.md

 ## Versions

 There are two versions.
-A simple html version and a full standalone html version.
+A simple html version and a single-file standalone self-contained html version.

 ## Prerequisites